-The Personal Finance Society (PFS), is the longest-established of the CII's Societies and is the largest professional body for individual financial advisers in the UK market.
+The Personal Finance Society (PFS), is the largest professional body for individual financial advisers in the UK market.
 PFS members are likely to account for a significant percentage of your local institute’s membership.

 For most local institutes, these members are likely to number between 25-40% of their total membership, but for some institutes it’s as high as 50% or more.
 Your Membership Secretary will have access to your membership data and should be able to provide you with a breakdown of these figures.